 During the lease term in Woodbridge

-During lease, the rental belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in Woodbridge, the renter must allow us to go into the rental property.
-Some good reasons to go into rental are to:
+During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental in Woodbridge, the renter must allow us to go into the rental property.
+Some solid reasons to access rental home are to:

 - Inspect the rental property,